Have you ever had an experience where you sabotaged your own success, even when you longed to be successful?

 One of the success traps is the belief we should be someone or do something because others around us (or society) tell us so.

-This goes back to being authentic and living within our integrity.
+This mindset goes back to being authentic and living within our integrity.
 Accept and embrace that you know best what is right for you.
+If you want success, then you should go for it.

 4. Enjoy challenge.

 We often fear challenges because we think we’ll fail or anticipate hard work or drudgery.
-However, challenges can be positive and enjoyable.
+However, challenges can be positive and enjoyable if you change your view of them.

 They stretch us, keep us focused, and put us in the state of flow where our minds are so engaged we lose track of time.
 Shift your thoughts about challenges to see them as positive rather than negative.